InfiniteCanvas/Ink-Integration/README.md

     - Select Create > Infinite Canvas > Ink Story Asset
     - Assign your compiled Ink JSON file to the InkStoryJson field

+2. Create your StoryLifetimeScope:
+    - Create a StoryLifetimeScope class that inherits from LifetimeScope
+    - add a serialized field to your LifetimeScope
+    - inject dependencies of `StoryController`
+    - Example:
+        ```csharp
+        public InkStoryAsset InkStoryAsset;

+        protected override void Configure(IContainerBuilder builder){
+        _ = builder.RegisterStoryControllerDependencies(InkStoryAsset,
+                                                       new StoryControllerLogSettings(StoryControllerLogSettings.LogLevel.Debug, (_, s) => Debug.Log(s)),
+                                                       options =>
+                                                       {
+                                                            options.HandlingSubscribeDisposedPolicy = HandlingSubscribeDisposedPolicy.Ignore;
+                                                       });
+        }
+        ```

-2. Set up the StoryLifetimeScope:
+3. Set up the StoryLifetimeScope:
     - Create an empty GameObject in your scene
     - Add the StoryLifetimeScope component
     - Assign your Ink Story Asset to the component

-Read [VContainer](https://github.com/hadashiA/VContainer) docs for more information in the LifetimeScope.
+Read [VContainer](https://github.com/hadashiA/VContainer) docs for more information on the LifetimeScope.

 ### Stepping Through a Story